The Newsroom serves as the official source for announcements and updates across The Rutter Organization.

 “We were both involved in sports memorabilia and that’s how we met, and we just hit it off from the first minute we met,” Rutter reminisced.
 “Joe was the biggest UTEP supporter that there ever was, and a lot of our friendship revolved around UTEP games and events.
 I’m very sad about my friend’s passing, I wish he would have had more time.”

-Issued by Mayor Renard Johnson and the El Paso City Council, the proclamation honors a team whose discipline, unity, and excellence continue to inspire generations of students and alumni.
+The proclamation, issued by Mayor Renard Johnson and the El Paso City Council, recognizes the team's remarkable achievement and celebrates the values of leadership, teamwork, perseverance, and excellence that have inspired generations of students, athletes, and alumni.

 The ceremony celebrated a team whose legacy of discipline, teamwork, and excellence continues to inspire Eastwood and the El Paso community.
 City officials, alumni, and supporters gathered to commemorate the championship and its lasting impact on the city’s sports history.